ahmedtaison7212-max/MSOS-Core/README.md

 - Every `<div class="content-box">` **must** end with exactly one `.amiya-box`.
 Apply this to *every* section — do not decide per-section whether a topic is "complex enough" to deserve one.
 - The Amiya box explains the idea, it does not translate the English text word-for-word.
 2–4 spoken-style sentences.
+- **This only works if content-boxes are scoped correctly (see Structural Fidelity → Content-box granularity above).** If you find yourself trying to explain three unrelated ideas in one Amiya box, that's a signal the content-box is doing too much — split it into smaller content-boxes instead of stretching one Amiya box thin.
 - Exact markup — do not alter class names or structure:

 ```html